uptake/uptasticsearch/CONTRIBUTING.md

 **Create a Release on GitHub**

 We use [the releases section](https://github.com/uptake/uptasticsearch/releases) in the repo to categorize certain important commits as release checkpoints.
-This makes it easier for developers to associate changes in the source code with the release history on CRAN, and enables features like `remotes:install_github()` for old versions.
+This makes it easier for developers to associate changes in the source code with the release history on CRAN, and enables features like `remotes::install_github()` for old versions.

 Navigate to https://github.com/uptake/uptasticsearch/releases/new.
 Click the dropdown in the "target" section, then click "recent commits".
 Choose the latest commit for the release PR you just merged.
 This will automatically create a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on that commit and tell Github which revision to build when people ask for a given release.